Client bookkeeping intake & coding prep

 Usually no. A good first build works around the cloud accounting tools, portals, and inboxes you already use, then integrates more deeply once the first workflow proves its value.

 Want to know which one process in your firm is worth automating first?
-A free workflow audit finds it — no jargon, no obligation, and an honest "not worth it" if that's the answer.
+A free async fit check finds it — no jargon, no obligation, and an honest "not worth it" if that's the answer.